maiconandsilva-archive/github-api-proxy/README.md

 ---

-## This repository is an answer for the following test
+## This repository is an answer to the following test

 You will have to consume the GitHub APIs, more precisely the users and repositories endpoints, and create an application.